bowmanjd/olf22python/slides/presentation.md

 (Walk through points)

 Keep in mind: Python works well with Bash and with Ansible.
-This isn't an either/or choice
+This isn't an either/or choice.
+Also note an interesting discussion on Stackoverflow.

 ---

 Why Python (and not other general-purpose languages)?

 It isn't a competition; collect them all! <!-- .element class="fragment fade-in" -->

+Notes:

+Many scripting languages exist that fill this space: Perl is the old standby, Ruby and even Javascript can be used.
+Lua is probably worth exploring!

+If you find something that works as well as Python, excellent!

+If you are weighing options, a couple quotes to consider:

 ---